 Carrying out work in Belgium, arrange everything in advance

-Are you going to carry out an assignment with your business or as an independent contractor in Brussels or Wallonia?
-Then the local enterprise office will ask for your diplomas.
-In Flanders, they do not do this.
-In Brussels, for example, they check whether you are suitable for your profession as a hairdresser.
+Are you going to carry out an assignment with your business or as an independent contractor in Belgium?
+Then you do not need any compulsory business management diploma.
+Flanders and Brussels had already abolished this.
+From 1 October 2025, you no longer need this in Wallonia either.
+In Wallonia and Brussels, they still check, for example, whether you are suitable for your profession as a hairdresser or electrician.
 In Flemish Hasselt, this does not matter.
 In Belgium, organisations in different regions have different requirements.
-That makes performing work in Belgium complicated.
+This makes working in Belgium complicated.

 Dutch entrepreneurs are allowed to work in Belgium as independent contractors.
 But they will have to arrange certain administrative matters, such as social security and taxes in advance.
 With the overview below, you will know what rules our southern neighbours set.
 Arrange everything before you leave for Belgium.